The previous names:

 After the Millennium reconstruction a clock tower, a tiny brother of Big Ben, appeared at the Mall of Brest.
 Being 6m high, the tower is not as tall as its Big Brother in London, yet it shows the exact time and plays nice tunes each hour.

-There are two murals on the wall of the house on the eastern side by the Clock Tower.
-This commemorates the first printing house in Belarus in the 16th century where the first book (Brest Bible) was printed.
+There are two murals on the wall of the house next to the Clock Tower.
+It commemorates the first printing house in Belarus in the 16th century where the first book (Brest Bible) was printed.

 This mural commemorates the mint of Brest in the 17th century.

-The house, former girls' gymnasium (high school), looks quite new today after the recent refurbishment, like many old structures around.
+The house, former girls' gymnasium (high school), looks quite new today after the refurbishment, like many old structures around after the Millennium reconstruction.

-The bugler over the pavilion by the Clock Tower.
+The bugler over the gazebo by the Clock Tower.

-The guardian over the pavilion near the big panorama (left).
+The guardian over the gazebo near the big mural of the 17th century.

-A big panoramic mural provides the view of the Old Brest dating from the 17th century.
+A big panoramic mural provides the view of the Old Brest in the 17th century.

 Artists finish their work (2007).

-At the corner of Mayakovsky Street a nice relief appeared in 2007, a tribute to the historic event, when Brest was granted by a royal charter urban rights in 1390.
+At the corner of Mayakovsky Street In 2007, a beautiful relief appeared on the wall as a tribute to the historic event when Brest was granted urban rights by a royal charter in 1390..
 That made it a free city as the second in Lithuania after Vilna.

 Didas Persia Shopping Center